BarishNamazov/barish.me/src/pages/notebook/running.md

 > use it socially, but it's a nice way to automatically track runs.
 It connects
 > to my Fitbit Inspire 3.

+## 2025-11-07: recovery from sickness

+Very busy past week.
+Had a friend visiting from abroad, and then I got sick for a bit.
+But did a run in the evening, was able to do easy 2.5 km in ~15 minutes.

+I could definitely go for more, but I am recovering, plus had a gym session earlier that day, so decided to not push myself too much.

 ## 2025-10-28: halfway to 5 km

 I've been using a pair of Asics Gel-Nimbus 25 for a couple years now, and they